omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- break future workouts into days/this week so I can seperate better on template.
+  - requires adding more view filters likely and breaking them into future_tomorrow, future_nextweek etc.
+- may need to add edited_workout_text and edited_workout_scaling to instance field so people can edit their own posts
+  - if they edit their post and no one else has downloaded their workout then it edits the base workout to be equal otherwise it only edits their page
 - add a Gender field to workouts that can be M/F/Both signifying if the weights are categorized for males/females
   - all crossfit mainsite workouts are both
   - ?could possibly do it just like movement tags instead of create a field?